sony/sonyflake/README.md

   If CheckMachineID returns false, Sonyflake is not created.
   If CheckMachineID is nil, no validation is done.

+- Use64Bits uses all 64 bits for the ID, rather than 63.
+This allows for the generation of unique IDs for over 348 years from the start date.
+Note that after 174 years from the start date, IDs converted to `int64` will be negative.

 In order to get a new unique ID, you just have to call the method NextID.

 ```go
 func (sf *Sonyflake) NextID() (uint64, error)
 ```

-NextID can continue to generate IDs for about 174 years from StartTime.
+NextID can continue to generate IDs for about 174 years from StartTime, or 348 years with `Use64Bits`.
 But after the Sonyflake time is over the limit, NextID returns an error.

 > **Note:**
-> Sonyflake currently does not use the most significant bit of IDs,
+> By default, Sonyflake currently does not use the most significant bit of IDs,
-> so you can convert Sonyflake IDs from `uint64` to `int64` safely.
+> so you can convert Sonyflake IDs from `uint64` to `int64` safely for consistent
+> IDs.
+With the `Use64Bits` setting, IDs created after 174 years will be negative
+> when converted to `int64`, and therefore will not have the same numeric value as
+> the `uint64` ID representation.

 AWS VPC and Docker
 ------------------